ethereum/pm/All Core Devs Meetings/Meeting 57.md

 ### [GitHub Agenda Page](https://github.com/ethereum/pm/issues/83)
 ### [Audio/Video of the meeting](https://www.youtube.com/watch?v=GQ0kbH0iSfI)

 **Hudson**: Welcome everyone!
 Let's start with Istanbul Hardfork Roadmap.

 # 1. Roadmap

 ## 1.1 Istanbul Hardfork Roadmap

-**Hudson**: When Afri was release manager, he came up with a  roadmap , that had a cut off date in May and sometime around October is the actual HF date.
+**Hudson**: When Afri was release manager, he came up with a roadmap that had a cut off date in May and sometime around October is the actual HF date.
 People are liking that model so far.
 I don't know if it meant completely agreed upon but it sounded more like it has consensus around it.
-I don't see why we we shouldn't. go with that.
+I don't see why we we shouldn't go with that.

 ## 1.2 Release manager

-**Hudson**: What we are doing is getting a group of release manager.
-Borris, you have been taking some steps to put release manager organizational stuff together.
+**Hudson**: What we are doing is getting a group of release managers.
+Boris, you have been taking some steps to put release manager organizational stuff together.

-**Borris**: Yeah, I considered that Afri's plans are good one, starting to communicate that and to ask questions about what need to be done for that.
+**Boris**: Yeah, I considered that Afri's plans are good one, starting to communicate that and to ask questions about what need to be done for that.

 Joseph Delong working with Cat Herders has stuck up his hand and offered to help from ECH perspective.
 He can be the POC for whatever need to be doing.
-We are using Ethereum Wiki to flush things out and have a spot for things to work on.
+We are using [Ethereum Wiki](https://en.ethereum.wiki/) to flush things out and have a spot for things to work on.

-I also volunteer here to work with Alex on updating EIP 233 so that we can keep the EIPs proposed in the EIP repo up to date.
+I also volunteer here to work with Alex on updating [EIP 233](https://eips.ethereum.org/EIPS/eip-233) so that we can keep the EIPs proposed in the EIP repo up to date.

 **Hudson**: Great, which Alex?

-**Borris**:  Axic
+**Boris**:  Axic (Alex Beregszaszi)

 **Hudson**: Okay, sounds good.
 What I will do, I will get chat room get ready for release manager stuff for Joseph and others.

-**Borris**: Cat Herders have the chat room set up already.
+**Boris**: Cat Herders have the chat room set up already.
 It's private for now.
 I will check for your access.

 **Hudson**: Cool, are you in it?

-**Borris**:  I am.
+**Boris**: I am.

 **Hudson**: Perfect, I will look at that.

 **Hudson**: That's the latest on the roadmap.
 All that being said, lets start getting some EIPs together to propose through May.
 We only have about a month and a half to get down on the proposal period.
-Lets start making decisions on which EIPs are billing in.
+Lets start making decisions on which EIPs are going in.
 So, anyone who has EIP that really wanted to go in the last fork, this is the good opportunity to get them into the next fork.

 The way to start discussing those is to put them in core dev meeting agendas and then I will add them in the agenda and bring them up during the meetings.

-**Martin**: Will some one keep a track of EIPs that are suggested for the HF where we can pull up and know the status?
+**Martin**: Will someone keep track of EIPs that are suggested for the HF where we can pull up and know the status?

 **Hudson**: Yes, I am going to put them together.

 **Martin**: These are to discuss, these are decided and that kind of.

-**Borris**:  This is already on [Ethereum Wiki](https://en.ethereum.wiki/roadmap/istanbul/tracker) and the change that Alex and I have suggested is that we actually make them as pull requests into the Hardfork meta [EIP 1679](https://eips.ethereum.org/EIPS/eip-1679).
+**Boris**: This is already on [Ethereum Wiki](https://en.ethereum.wiki/roadmap/istanbul/tracker) and the change that Alex and I have suggested is that we actually make them as pull requests into the Hardfork meta [EIP 1679](https://eips.ethereum.org/EIPS/eip-1679).
 This is just following the suggestion in process that Afri has started with a tweak that let's use PR so that we can actively track things.
 And Hudson and others don't have to manually maintain things in a doc.

 **Martin**: Okay, so you will create a new meta EIP and the process to get something discussed, you just make a PR to that meta EIP.

-**Borris**:  Exactly, just in a proposed section and then it can move through, still suggested for core dev calls for discussions.
+**Boris**: Exactly, just in a proposed section and then it can move through, still suggested for core dev calls for discussions.
 In terms of tracking [EIP 1679](https://eips.ethereum.org/EIPS/eip-1679) is the existing Istanbul HF meta.

 **Fredrik**: The EIPs people propose should be HF related EIPs because the majority of them are not.
 As far as I know, they are not for the HF, then they really don't need to be in the roadmap.

-**Borris**:  That is it the exact thing that we need to do with the formailty of the actually adding it to 1679.
+**Boris**: That is it the exact thing that we need to do with the formailty of the actually adding it to 1679.
 Obviously the Wiki is editable right now.
 1679 I am proposing should be canonical.
 If it's not on there its not going to be considered and I will track down.
 I think, the author of 778 might be on the call today.

 **Hudson**: Yeah, is that Felix?
 He is here.
 Cool,  will talk about that more then.
 Good point Fred, we will watch on for only those are required for the HF.